 Adult education programs may be offered seven days a week - mornings, afternoons, and evenings.
-Adult and area technical centers operate on regular schedules which are submitted yearly to the administrative director for approval.
+Adult Education Centers or Technical Colleges operate on regular schedules which are submitted yearly to the administrative director for approval.

 With the approval of the administrative director, administrative assignments and work hour schedules may be adjusted to monitor off-campus, satellite, and weekend classes.